Abernethy Round Tower

 Abernethy Round Tower is a stone-built Irish-style round tower which stands in School Wynd in Abernethy, Perthshire.
 It is one of two round towers in Scotland, alongside the tower at Brechin Cathedral.

 The tower is located on the town's School Wynd within the village's cemetery alongside St Bride's parish church.
 Dating from the 11th century, the tower is protected as a scheduled monument.

 History

-The tower is associated with the historic abbey or monastery in the village - previously held by Culdees and later as an by Augustinians before its dissolution in the mid-16th century.
+The tower is associated with the historic abbey or monastery in the village - previously held by Culdees and later by Augustinians before its dissolution in the mid-16th century.
 Remains of the abbey were still visible in the late 18th century but are now lost.

 A plaque on the tower commemorates the site as the place where Malcolm III of Scotland paid homage to William the Conqueror in 1072, some six years after the Battle of Hastings, in the Treaty of Abernethy.